tailcallhq/tailcallhq.github.io/docs/client-tuning.md

 ### connectTimeout

-The time in seconds that the connection will wait for a response before timing out.
+The time in seconds that the connection will wait for a response before timing out, defaulting to 60 seconds.

 ```graphql showLineNumbers
 schema